maybevoid/casimir/README.md

-A `Pipeline` is simply generic functions that transforms computations, wrapped in a `newtype`. `stateTPipeline` is one of the pipelines provided by `implicit-effects` that given an initial state, it performs transformation that _removes_ the `StateEff` operation from a `Computation`.
+A `Pipeline` is simply generic functions that transforms computations, wrapped in a `newtype`. `stateTPipeline` is one of the pipelines provided by `implicit-effects` that given an initial state, it performs transformation that _removes_ the `StateEff` operation from a `Computation` without changing the monad type.
 Here again we have to use some ops casting magic with `runPipelineWithCast` that reorder the effect operations of the original computation, and remove the `NoEff` noise from the result computation.

 Notice here `stateTPipeline` completely encapsulates the fact that we are using `StateT` underneath.
 As far as the computation concerns, we can swap in